 Besides the above, we also use screensharing tools (Bomgar), remote backup tools (BackBlaze), system health check tools (SSI Beacon), and network discovery tools (Meraki Systems Manager).

 How to Reach Your IT Support Desk

 Our support staff are available during regular business hours of 9am - 6pm (US Pacific Time) Monday through Friday, excluding US federal holidays.

-The simplest way to reach us is by clicking the SSI Beacon from your Menu Bar (Mac) or System Tray (PC), then selecting your choice of email, web form, or phone callback.
+The simplest way to reach us is by clicking the SSI Beacon from your Menu Bar (Mac) or System Tray (PC), and choosing the "Online Portal" option.
+This choice allows you to see all your ticket history and the live status of any active tickets.
+Alternately (though less preferred) you can click the email or phone links.
 We respond to requests on the basis of severity and time since reported.
 Please report any issue, big or small, so we can begin addressing it before it mutates into a critical matter.

 This short video provides a demo of the SSI Beacon:

 When your machine is first set up, we provide a series of temporary passwords for you to use to log into your computer and cloud service accounts.
 We ask that you change these passwords to ones only you know, and that they be complex passwords with a minimum of 12 characters, a mix of upper and lower case letters, numbers, and one or two special symbols.
 Realizing that it is impossible to remember every password for every service, we suggest using a password management tool like 1Password, LastPass, or DashLane, rather than writing these passwords on a piece of paper.

 We look forward to working with you in the months and years to come.
 Welcome aboard!